jmunixusers/presentations/Systemd.md

 Instead of specifying entries in `fstab(5)`, you can instruct systemd to mount different filesystems.
 (*Note: A well-configured systemd will automatically turn fstab entries into .mount units*).
-These can be great for if a service or timer depends on a particular file system to be mounted, including an NFS share.
+These can be great when a service or timer depends on a particular file system to be mounted, including an NFS share.
 You can also declaratively state that your mount file depends on NFS and networking being ready!
 The automatically-generated mount unit for a `/boot` or EFI partition might look something like: